-Nowadays, finding drinks made with a substantial amount of fresh ginger (or simply making one at home from scratch) is super easy—and definitely the more science-backed option when it comes to calming a belly ache.
+Nowadays, finding anti-inflammatory drinks made with a substantial amount of fresh ginger (or simply making one at home from scratch) is super easy—and definitely the more science-backed option when it comes to calming a belly ache.
 So, when we discovered this three-ingredient ginger lemonade recipe by Minimalist Baker, we knew we had the new powerful tonic for calming those pesky tummy aches.

 To learn all the benefits of this refreshing and super hydrating beverage, we spoke with Amy Shapiro, MS, RD, CDN, a registered dietitian and the founder and director of Real Nutrition.
 She explains why ginger and lemons make the perfect combination for combating inflammation and boosting your immune system, and shares her essential tips for making this recipe even more delicious and nutritious than ever.